EM Law | Commercial Lawyers in Central London

 - The parties agree to bear their own legal costs (this includes preparation for, participation in and representation at the mediation).

-Our mediation lawyers Joanna McKenzie can help you with any question you might have.
+Our mediation solicitor Sasha Bark-Jones can help you with any questions you might have.